-Figure 15 shows a typical connection diagram for Channel V1.
-The analog inputs are used to monitor both the phase and neutral currents.
+Figure 13 shows a typical connection diagram for Channel V1.
+The analog inputs are being used to monitor both the phase and neutral currents.
 Because of the large potential difference between the phase and neutral, two current transformers (CTs) must be used to provide the isolation.
-Note that both CTs are referenced to analog ground (AGND); therefore, the commonmode voltage is 0 V. The CT turns ratio and burden resistor (RB) are selected to give a peak differential voltage of $\pm 660$ mV/gain.
+Note that both CTs are referenced to analog ground (AGND); the common-mode voltage, therefore, is 0 V. The CT turns ratio and burden resistor (RB) are selected to give a peak differential voltage of ± 660 mV.